 Learn more: State Farm Insurance review

 Progressive is another well-known insurance company in the U.S. that provides auto insurance.
-Progressive has slightly more affordable rates than other insurance companies with its average annual premium for full coverage at $1,419.
+Progressive has slightly more affordable rates than other insurance companies on our list with its average annual premium for full coverage at $1,419.
 Progressive also offers the standard auto insurance options, in addition to add-ons and discounts.

 Learn more: Progressive Insurance review